Skip to Content

 Old Fashioned Iced Oatmeal Cookies

 Comforting and cozy, these Old Fashioned Iced Oatmeal Cookies are full of chewy and sweet goodness that will have you gobbling them down with your favorite beverage.
-These classic homemade cookies are better than store-bought and are always irresistible for kids and adults.
+These classic homemade cookies are better than store bought and are always an irresistible hit with kids as well as adults.
 If you love my Oatmeal Cream Pies, you’ll love this even easier recipe!

 Old Fashion Iced Oatmeal Cookies, two cookies

-These Old Fashioned Iced Oatmeal Cookies are infused with sugar, vanilla, and cinnamon and then packed with oats before being baked and topped with a sweet confectioner’s sugar glaze.
-This makes them the perfect cookie for any season.
+These Old Fashioned Iced Oatmeal Cookies are infused with sugar, vanilla and cinnamon and then packed with oats before being baked and topped with a sweet confectioner’s sugar glaze.
+This means that they’re the perfect cookie for any season.
 Although I especially love them in cold weather since I can pair them with hot chocolate ,they’re equally satisfying in the summer with a glass of cold milk!

 Old Fashioned Iced Oatmeal Cookies hand holding cookie bitten